 Australian Institute of Health and Welfare (AIHW) 2022, Specialist homelessness services annual report 2020–21, viewed 30 November 2022, https://pp.aihw.gov.au/reports/homelessness-services/specialist-homelessness-services-annual-report

 On this page

-The long-term welfare of Australian Defence Force (ADF) members is of importance as the nature of military service may mean serving and ex-serving personnel are exposed to a greater number of risk factors that may influence their likelihood of experiencing homelessness, including:
+The long-term welfare of Australian Defence Force (ADF) members is important as the nature of military service may result in serving and ex-serving personnel having been exposed to a greater number of risk factors that may influence their likelihood of experiencing homelessness, including:

 It is important to note that variability in the implementation of this item has meant that coverage is still considered to be incomplete and limited analyses have been conducted to date.
 As is common with new data items, upon implementation there was a high number of ‘don’t know’ (14% in 2017–18) responses to the ADF question.
-In 2019–20, the number of ‘don’t know’ (9%) responses decreased.
+In 2019–20, the number of ‘don’t know’ (9.0%) responses decreased, and decreased again in 2020–21 (8.0%).
 A ‘don’t know’ response is selected if the information is not known or the client refuses to provide the information.
 Expectations are that data quality will continue to improve over time, at which time further analyses may be undertaken.
-Further details about the ADF indicator in the SHSC are provided in the Technical information section.

-The Use of specialist homelessness services by ex-serving ADF members 2011–12 to 2016–17 report linked SHSC and Defence personnel data to identify contemporary ex-serving ADF members (those who discharged after 1 January 2001) who had used services between 2011–12 and 2016–17.
+The Use of homelessness services by contemporary ex-serving Australian Defence Force members 2011–17 report linked SHSC and Defence personnel data to identify contemporary ex-serving ADF members (those who discharged after 1 January 2001) who had used services between 2011–12 and 2016–17.
 The report provides a longer-term view of clients, prior to the implementation of the ADF indicator in the SHSC.